geb/geb/doc/manual/src/chapters/050-modules.md

 Modules work well for this.

-## Using module for repeating content on a page
+## Using modules for repeating content on a page

 Other than content that is repeated on different pages (like the shopping cart mentioned above), pages also have content that is repeated on the page itself.